 There is a small chance that the filter moved or changed position.
-If this happened the doctor may decide it is not safe to remove the filter and it will be left in place.
+If this happened the doctor may decide it is not safe to remove the filter.
+It will either be left in place or removed at a later time with different equipment.